MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-DFP-purchased-version.md

 ## Configure access for additional users (Optional)

 Fraud protection offers role-based access control (RBAC) for enhanced security and role management.
-Initial configuration of users and roles should be done by the global administrator of your Azure AD tenant.
+Initial configuration of users and roles should be done by the global administrator of your Microsoft Entra tenant.
 After an **AllAreas_Admin** account has been set up, you can use it to add additional users.
 For more information about how to configure user access, see [Configure user access](configure-user-access.md).

 ## Usage Restrictions – Fair Credit Reporting Act